-When does the Palio take place?2 July - Palio della Madonna di Provenzano (Palio of Mother Mary of Provenzano) 16 August - Palio della Assunta (Palio of the Assumption) The Palio is a big tradition that lasts four days, from the warm-ups on the morning of June 29 until the races on July 2 for the Palio della Madonna di Provenzano and again on August 13-16 for the Palio of the Assumption.
-The first day is for the "tratta", or the drawing of the lots and assignment of the horses to each of the Contrade.
-So each Contrada has its own jockey but not the horse.
-There are 6 trial runs before the official race, one in the morning and one in the afternoon, but the jockeys try to avoid tiring the horses too much.
-The July race starts at 7.30pm, the August race at 7pm.
-Both races are preceded by a procession in costume and followed by open-air dinners in the neighbourhood or “Contrade”.
-But that's not all: on the day of the Palio race there is also a Mass at 8am called "Messa del fantino" (Mass for the horse jockeys) in the chapel next to the Palazzo Comunale.
-At 10.30am it’s time for the “segnatura dei fantini” within the Palazzo Comunale, which means that the names of the jockeys are confirmed.
-At around 3pm it’s the moment of the blessing ceremony of each Contrada’s horse and then the parade in historical costume takes place in the city centre till around 5 pm in Piazza del Campo.
+On July 2, you’ll find the Palio della Madonna di Provenzano while on August 16, the Palio della Assunta takes place.
+The Palio is a huge tradition that lasts a total of four days, from the warm-ups on the morning of June 29 until the races on July 2 (Palio della Madonna di Provenzano) and again from August 13-16 for the next Palio.
+The first day involves the tratta, which is the drawing of the lots and when the horses are assigned to each contrada.
+The contrade have their own jockey but not their own horse.
+The city hosts 6 trial runs before the official race, one in the morning and one in the afternoon, but jockeys try to avoid tiring their horses too much.
+The July race starts at 7:30pm while the August race begins at 7pm.
+Both races are preceded by a historic procession and are followed by open-air dinners in each contrada.
+But that's not all: on the day of the Palio, the city holds a mass at 8am called Messa del fantino (Mass for the jockeys) in the chapel next to the Palazzo Comunale.
+At 10:30am, you’ll find the segnatura dei fantini in the Palazzo Comunale, the moment when the names of the jockeys are confirmed.
+At around 3pm, the horses are blessed, followed by the historical parade until around 5pm in piazza del Campo

-What’s the prize?The Palio prize is the so-called "Drappellone" meaning large drape or “Cencio”, a large painted silk canvas designed and created each year by a different artist.
-The winning Contrada displays in its museum the Palio as part of the celebrations.
-The oldest still existing Palio dates back to 1719 and belongs to the Aquila neighbourhood.
+The Palio prize is the so-called Drappellone, meaning large drape, or Cencio, a large painted silk canvas designed and created each year by a different artist.
+The winning contrada displays the canvas in its museum during district celebrations.
+The oldest existing Palio dates to 1719 and belongs to the Aquila contrada.

-More about the race itselfThe race consists of three rounds of Piazza del Campo, which means that the race itself lasts for about one minute and a few seconds.
-Two long pieces of thick rope delimit the “Mossa”, the area where the race starts.
-The “Mossiere” is the person in charge of making sure that horses and jockeys are ready and in the assigned positions.
-The wait for the start of the race can be extremely long because this phase is more complicated than it seems (it’s not easy to manage 10 horses in a small place).
-As the race starts, the first horse that crosses the finish line after three laps wins.
-The horse can also finish without the jockey and still win the race because it still wears the colours of its Contrada (it sometimes happens).
-This race is quite dangerous, especially in certain places on the square: sometimes accidents happen and this is why Italian animal right movements are against the Palio, constantly monitoring and criticizing the conditions of the animals during the race, calling for improvements.
+The race only lasts about a minute, as the horses must complete three full laps around piazza del Campo.
+Two long ropes delimit the mossa, the area where the race begins.
+The Mossiere is the person in charge of making sure that horses and jockeys are ready and in their assigned positions.
+The wait for the start of the race can be extremely long since this phase is more complicated than it seems (it’s not easy to fit 10 powerful horses in a small area).
+When the race finally begins, the first horse that crosses the finish line after the third lap wins.
+The horse can also finish without the jockey and still win the race if it manages to keep running with the colors of its contrada (a small feather on its head) – which sometimes happens!
+This race is rather dangerous, especially in certain places on the square: accidents have occurred in the past, the reason why Italian animal rights movements are often against the Palio.
+These groups constantly monitor and criticize the conditions of the animals during the race and are quick to call for improvements.

-If you’re hoping to see this ancient tradition up close, visiting Siena during the Palio is a good idea, always keeping in mind some tips.
-Access to piazza del Campo is free for everybody, but it’s better not to go with children because it gets very crowded and there are no toilets.
-Make sure to bring sunscreen, a hat and something to drink.
-Remember that the Piazza del Campo tends to fill up by early evening, so don’t arrive after 4pm if you want to attend the Palio for free.
-If you want a more comfortable space, you can watch the Palio from the wooden tribunes and from the houses around the square, but you have to pay a lot of money.
-Ask the shops and the people in the city centre for tickets.
-For more info (in Italian) check out this website: http://www.ilpalio.org/
+If you’re hoping to see this ancient tradition up close, visiting Siena during the Palio is always a great idea, though keep these few tips in mind.
+Access to piazza del Campo is free for everyone, but it’s better to not bring children: it gets very crowded and there are no toilets.
+Make sure to bring sunscreen, a hat and something to drink, since once the piazza is closed you can no longer exit.
+Remember that piazza del Campo tends to fill up by early evening; don’t arrive after 4pm if you want to attend the Palio for free!
+If you’re hoping for more comfortable accommodations, watch the Palio from the wooden tribunes or from the houses around the square (at a hefty price tag).
+Ask around local shops in the center for tickets.